Ha! No, this isn't me. It's just a guy looking contemplative. I'm on the About page. I wish I was this handsome!

 - Emotional distancing from children as they

-become independant, fail to launch, or
+become independant, fail to launch, face addictions

 - Growing up, growing apart, growing old